MiningMyBusiness/NeuroMancer/README.md

 My findings suggest a decreasing interest in topics at a cellular and molecular level and an increasing interest in circuit level, clinically relevant concepts -- with marked interest in Alzeihmer's disease, neurodegeneration, and inflammation.
 In the following sections, I cover exactly how I arrived at these conclusions by reviewing the data, the code, and useful visual aids.

-## The Data
+## The raw data
-I downloaded the abstracts for articles in the journals mentioned above directly from [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) by setting the "Publication dates" filter for a custom range from 1/1/1997 to 12/31/2016.
-The search results can be downloaded as a text file by looking in the drop-down menu under the "Send to" tab at the top right.
-These text files as part of the repository for convienience.
-However, if you are inclined to do a similar analysis for a different set of journals, you could just download a similar text file and run all of the code in the repo on it.
+I downloaded the abstracts of articles in the journals mentioned above directly from [PubMed](https://www.ncbi.nlm.nih.gov/pubmed/) by setting the "Publication dates" filter for a custom range from 1/1/1997 to 12/31/2016 and downloading a .txt file .
+These text files with the article title, authors, and abstract are provided as part of the repository for convienience.

-## The Code
+## Keyword extraction and analysis

-### Data extraction
+### Most frequently used keywords (1/1/1997 - 12/31/2001)

 #### This project is still unfinished.